 In addition to being a national centre of excellence it also has an important role as a meeting point bridging the scientific community, the public, and the world of industry.
 Which in turn means that the quality of its communications and publishing has to be top notch.

-Simon Zogg, co-head of the Communication Channels team at ETH, explains how ETH’s team stays on top of their communications, and the role played by Desk-Net in their publishing.
+Simon Zogg, head of Communication Channels at ETH, explains how ETH’s team stays on top of their communications, and the role played by Desk-Net in their publishing.

 "Our main task is to show the Swiss public what they are getting for their tax money, and to secure support from both the public and the politicians.
 In addition we want to inform companies about what’s going on here which is crucial for partnerships and for financing.
 We want to show that there are concrete business benefits to what we are doing.
 Thirdly we exist to give scientists a platform for their work and a showcase for their results."